 The preceding example illustrates that there is a potential for improving the efficiency of DPOR algorithms by using a weaker equivalence induced only by po and rf.
 In this example, the improvement is modest (reducing the number of explored traces from four to three), but it can be significant, sometimes even exponential, for more extensive programs.
-Several recent DPOR techniques try to exploit the potential offered by such a weaker equivalence [????].
-However, except for the minimal case of an acyclic communication graph [?], they are far from optimally doing this, since they may still explore a significant number of different executions with the same rf relation.
+Several recent DPOR techniques try to exploit the potential offered by such a weaker equivalence [Chalupa et al. 2018; Huang 2015; Huang and Huang 2016; Norris and Demsky 2016].
+However, except for the minimal case of an acyclic communication graph [Chalupa et al. 2018], they are far from optimally doing this, since they may still explore a significant number of different executions with the same rf relation.
 Therefore, the challenge remains to define a more efficient DPOR algorithm, that is optimal in the sense that it explores precisely one execution in each equivalence class induced by po and rf.

 In this paper, we present a fundamentally new approach to defining DPOR algorithms, which optimally explores only the equivalence classes defined by the program order and read-from relations.
-Our method is developed for the Release-Acquire (RA) fragment [?] of the C/C++11 memory model.
+Our method is developed for the Release-Acquire (RA) fragment [Lahav et al. 2016] of the C/C++11 memory model.
 RA is a useful and well-behaved fragment of the C/C++11 memory model, which strikes a good balance between performance and programmability.
 In the RA semantics, all writes are release accesses, while all reads are acquire accesses.
-RA allows high-performance implementations, while still providing sufficiently strong guarantees for fundamental concurrent algorithms (such as the read-copy-update mechanism [?]).
+RA allows high-performance implementations, while still providing sufficiently strong guarantees for fundamental concurrent algorithms (such as the read-copy-update mechanism [Lahav et al. 2016]).
 Our DPOR algorithm is based on the above weakening of Shasha-Snir traces, called weak traces, which are defined by only the program order and read-from relations of an execution.
-For example, the program in Figure 1a has three weak traces, shown as τ_3 , τ_4 , and τ_5 .
+For example, the program in Figure 1a has three weak traces, shown as $\tau_3$ , $\tau_4$ , and $\tau_5$ .
 Our DPOR algorithm is provably optimal for weak traces, in the sense that it explores precisely one execution for each weak trace that is RA-consistent, i.e., that can be extended with some coherence relation that satisfies the constraints of the RA semantics.